Radiofrequency Lesioning is a procedure in which a section of nerve tissue is heated to cause a long-lasting interruption in pain signals.

 How It’s Performed

-An Illinois Pain Institute physician identifies the nerve or nerves that are sending pain signals to the brain.
+An Illinois Pain & Spine Institute physician identifies the nerve or nerves that are sending pain signals to the brain.
 Once identified, an instrument is placed under the skin through which electrical stimulation is transmitted to heat the surrounding tissue.
 A local anesthetic is used sometimes with intravenous (IV) sedation.

 Candidates For This Procedure